 I don’t remember how I first heard about the Alpe-Adria trail.
 Maybe it was a magazine article but it’s more likely that aimless surfing on the web led me to read about it.

-With my wife, we were also looking for longer hikes than the week-long or ten-day ones we’ve done in recent years.
-The 37 stages of the Alpe-Adria were exactly what we we looking for.
+With my wife, Odile, we were also looking for longer hikes than the week-long or ten-day ones we had done in recent years.
+The 37 stages of the Alpe-Adria were exactly what we were looking for.

 But then Covid-19 threw a spanner in the works.
-We both were hit pretty hard at the start of the pandemic, with Odile, my wife, spending a week in the hospital.
+We both were hit pretty hard at the start of the pandemic, with Odile spending a week in hospital.
 The after-effects lingered for a good few months and when June came around our doctor advised against tackling such a long trail after what we’d been through.

 I was able to cancel all our accommodation and, in cases where I had booked directly with hotels rather than through a platform, asked for the bookings to be transferred to the same date in 2021.
 A couple of places did so but most asked me to get back in touch in early 2021.

 After two long-distance hikes in October 2020, which showed we were fit for such undertakings again, I redid our bookings in March 2021, for the same dates, July 23rd to August 26th, receiving a number of delighted replies from hotels contacted the year before.